igorbraga13/modeling_guide/modeling_guideline/docs/A_modeling_guideline/B_problem_understanding.md

 Because this step sets the foundation for the entire project, it's critical to ensure nothing important is overlooked.
 That includes:

-- **Clarifying success metrics:** both business KPIs (e.g., approval rate, NPS, default rate) and technical performance metrics (e.g., AUC, precision, recall)
+- **Clarifying success metrics:** both business KPIs (e.g., approval rate, NPS, default rate) and technical performance metrics (e.g., AUC, KS, precision, recall)

 - **Understanding the decision context:** who will use the model, how often, and how the output will be interpreted and acted upon